jmcuneo/a1-gettingstarted-a25/README.md

 5. Used the exisitng list and added a button feature

 ## Design Achievements
-- **Used the Roboto Font from Google Fonts**: I used Montserrat as the font for the primary copy text in my site.
+**Used the Roboto Font from Google Fonts**: I used Montserrat as the font for the primary copy text in my site.
     - link to font:  https://fonts.google.com/specimen/Montserrat

+**AI Usage**
+I used Chat GPT to explain concepts used in this assignment, but did not have it write any code for me.
+AI specifically aided me in understanding how CSS / HTML tags work, the general format of the document, and helped me debug when my image was not showing up on my webpage.